-Catla catla fingerlings are given pre transportation stress i.e. handling, confinement and air exposure stress.
-These fingerlings were divided into two group one group (i.e. handling) and another group (i.e. without handling).
-Fishes of handling and without handling group was fed with and without vitamin -C for 4weeks duration and weekly sampling was done on 7th, 14th, 21st and 28th day .From each test group fishes are removed weekly and anesthetized for blood collection.
-Blood serum has been used for determining cortisol, .Here there is no significant interaction between condition (i.e. handling and without handling) and vitamin C concentration (i.e. $T_0(0mg/kg)$, $T_1(300mg/kg)$, $T_2(600 \text{mg/kg})$, $T_3(900 \text{mg/Kg})$, $T_4(1200 \text{mg/Kg})$ and $T_5(1500 \text{mg/Kg}))$ on cortisol, on 7th day, sampling but there is significant interaction (p < 0.05) between condition and vitamin C concentration on haemoglobin, Serum Protein, albumin on 7th day sampling.
-But from 14th day up to 28th day sampling there is significant interaction (p<0.05) between condition and vitamin C concentration on Plasma cortisol, The level of cortisol, significantly differed (p<0.05) between T_0 and other treatments (i.e. T1,T2,T3,T4,T5) but not significantly different between the treatment T4(1200mg/Kg) and T5(1500mg/Kg).
+Here pre transportation stress like handling, confinement and air exposure stress was given to the Catla catla fingerlings.
+These fingerlings are divided into two group one group (i.e. handling and without handling).
+Fishes of handling and without handling group was fed with and without vitamin - C for 4weeks duration and weekly sampling was done on 7th,14th, 21st and 28th day.From each test group fishes are removed weekly and anesthetized for blood collection.
+Blood serum has been used for determining glucose level .Here there is no significant interaction between condition (i.e. handling and without handling) and vitamin C concentration (i.e. $T_0(0mg/kg)$, $T_1(300mg/kg)$, $T_2(600mg/kg)$, $T_3(900mg/kg)$, $T_4(1200mg/kg)$ and $T_5(1500mg/kg)$) on ,glucose on 7th day, sampling .But from 14thday upto 28th day sampling there is significant interaction (p<0.05) between condition and vitamin C concentration (j<0.05) between condition and vitamin C concentration (j<0.05) between condition and vitamin C concentration (j<0.05) between condition and vitamin C concentration on glucose.
+The level of glucose, significantly differed (p<0.05) between T0 and other treatments (i.e. T1,T2,T3,T4,T5) but not significantly different between the treatment T4(1200mg/Kg) and T5(1500mg/Kg).
 So economically 1200mg/kg vitamin C supplemented in feed for 14days or more can effectively ameliorate the pre transportation stress of catla fingerlings.

-Keywords:, Catla catla; fingerlings; pre transportation stress; Vitamin C; Cortisol
+Keywords:, Catla catla; fingerlings; pre transportation stress; Vitamin C; Glucose